-To run the Service Manager Upgrade Utility:
+To run the HP Service Manager Upgrade Utility, follow these steps:

-- 1. Type smupgrade in the Service Manager client command box, and press ENTER.
-This opens the Upgrade Utility. - 2.
+- 1. Type smupgrade in the Service Manager client command box, and then press ENTER to launch the Upgrade Utility. - 2.
 In the UPGRADE UTILITY section, click SERVICE PACK. - 3.
 In the Upgrade Processing section, click Apply an Upgrade. - 4.
-On the Welcome screen, verify that the Applications version upgrading from field displays your current application version (9.20.000), and then click Next to continue.
+On the Welcome screen, verify that the Applications version upgrading from field displays your current application version, and then click Next to continue.